ev3rywh3re/vagrant-wp-simple/README.md

 **To Reset and Remove the Simple WordPress Vagrant**

 This option is also still partially non-destructive, but this will remove the virtual system and destroy the database used by your (http://www.wp.dev) site.
 To perform this option, use your operating system command line utility to run the `# vagrant destroy` command. **This option will not modify files in the [this-directory]/sites/www or [this-directory]/sites/db directories.**

+**Other Ways to Interact With Your New System**

+This simple Vagrant setup uses the standard Vagrant accounts. **Be aware that this type of system is intended for development purposes and this system is not secure.
+Please review all security before making systems like this accessible to the internet.**

+You will be able to access this systems by using SSH on your local system.
+Using SSH will allow you to login and access the virtual server from the local machine where you've installed VirtualBox and Vagrant.
+You learn more elsewhere about using SSH to manage Linux systems.
+Here are the basic user accounts and root or administrative user account.

+* General user account: Username: vagrant Password: vagrant
+* Root administrative user: Username: root Password: vagrant